camicarballo/ethical-computing-institute/course-assignments.md

 + Write a brief summary of the position of your ethical framework on computer-assisted warfare *and* from two of the following:
   + The importance of professional codes of ethics.
   + Diversity in the technology sector.
+  + Immigration issues in the technology sector.
   + Corporate personhood.
   + Discriminatory registries.
   + Online censorship.
+  + Net neutrality.
   + Job automation.
+  + Autonomous vehicles.
 + Write an algorithm which demonstrates from start to finish how to analyze an ethical decision.
++ Post both of these on the *main page* of your ethical framework
+  + If you have only been using a single page for your posts, place this one at the *top*.

 ### Due Date:
 + Your pull request to the original GitHub repository is due when class starts (15:30) on 03/07/2019.

 ### Requirements:
-+ Each of your summaries (1 Paragraph Each) must include:
++ Each of your summaries (1 Paragraph Each) must:
   + State the problem being discussed, and why it is important to your framework.
 (1 Point)
   + State the position of your ethical framework in response to this problem.
 (2 Points)
   + Provide *at least* two pieces of evidence supporting your position.
 (2 Points)